-Do you find your IT security requirements becoming more and more complex?
+Do you find your authentication security requirements becoming more and more complex?
 Do you need to secure remote access from many different types of devices?
 A growing number of users and different apps?
 Concerns about the suitability of passwords to secure access to enterprise information?
-We have a systematic flexible and cost-effective approach to meet many authentication requirements.
+We have step-by-step and cost-effective authentication solutions to solve many authentication problems.

 - Remove / reduce the reliance on passwords